 Apart from eating healthy, you must also tweak your lifestyle.
 Here’s a list of favorable lifestyle changes that can help reverse prediabetes.

 Prediabetes Lifestyle Changes

 Data suggests that lifestyle changes decrease the risk of prediabetes progressing to diabetes for about 10 years (11)!
 Here are the recommended lifestyle changes:

 - Exercise Regularly

 Exercising is extremely beneficial if you are overweight, obese, or have PCOS.
-The American Diabetes Association confirms that exercising helps manage blood glucose levels (11).
+The American Diabetes Association confirms that exercising helps manage blood glucose levels (12).
 Working out also helps burn calories and improves fitness, balance, limb and eye coordination, reflex, and flexibility.
 Most importantly, exercising regularly helps release endorphinsi XChemicals the body releases in response to stress or pain to reduce discomfort and increase pleasure. that improve your mood and mental wellbeing.